 The city is also a starting point for touring the northern mountains, enjoying the elephant camps and practising activities in nature such as trekking, rafting or cycling, also get to know the hill tribes or take a Thai cooking course.

 In Chiang Mai there are many beautiful monasteries; nevertheless, three of them stand out: the Wat Phra Singh and the Wat Chedi Luang inside the old town and the Wat Doi Suthep located 15 km away on the slope of a mountain in front of the city.
 Doing the three visits in a single day is easy.

 On your first travel draft, you can reserve 2 or 3 full days in Chiang Mai.

 For those travellers wishing to soak up the Thai culture, there are two unique sights:

 If your trip is oriented northwards, we recommend you Sukhothai, the first capital of the new Kingdom.
 Located halfway from Bangkok to Chiang Mai, it has a nice visit.

 But if your trip takes you to the southern shores, then the former capital Ayutthaya is a better option.
 Close to Bangkok, one day may be enough.

-About the history, this guide provides a post and video (5 minutes) with familiar references for the Western travelers, useful for situating in the historical time.
+About the history, this guide provides a post with familiar references for Western travellers.

 Why not a different stage?